danhollenbach/APC/README.md

-Understanding the different types of loop structures in programming—specifically while and do-while loops—enables more effective control flow in coding.

-Summary
-Introduction to Loop Structures: The content discusses repetition structures in programming, focusing on conditional loops.
-Laço while (While Loop):
-Executes a block of code as long as a specified condition is true.
-Begins with a condition check before executing the loop.
-Example 1: Validates user input for gender until correct values ('M', 'm', 'F', 'f') are provided before reading the year.
-Example 2: Calculates the factorial of a given number by multiplying from 1 to the number.
-Laço do-while (Do-While Loop):
-Executes a block of code first and then checks a condition afterward; guarantees at least one execution.
-Example: Reads integers and sums them until the user enters 0.
-Even if 0 is entered first, the body executes once.
-Recommended Exercises: List includes various problems (e.g., calculating averages, identifying odd/even numbers) to reinforce understanding of loop concepts.
-Authors: Created by Thiago Veras and Giovanni M Guidini.
-Related queries:

-What are the differences between while and do-while loops?
-How is user input validated in the provided examples?
-What programming problems can help practice loop structures?

-Key Takeaway
+### Functions 🛠️
-Subalgorithms, or functions, are essential for structuring and maintaining code effectively, allowing modular design, reducing redundancy, and facilitating debugging.
+or functions, are essential for structuring and maintaining code effectively, allowing modular design, reducing redundancy, and facilitating debugging.

 Summary
 Definition of Subalgorithms: Subalgorithms are small, self-contained programs (functions) that can be reused multiple times within a larger program.